 Many fish species that are safe and healthy for people are also safe and healthy for dogs.
 More modest fish that have been wild-gotten or reasonably raised is the best other option.
 Since they are more averse to being wealthy in mercury or containing exorbitant parasites.
 For example:

 - The skin of Salmon Fish

 - The skin of Cod Fish

 - The skin of Herring Fish

 - The skin of Whitefish Fish

 - The skin of Tilapia Fish

 Avoid farm-raised fish when choosing fish for your dog.
 Antibiotics and poisons may be present in farmed fish.

-Shrimps can also be an option, particularly those from nations with inadequate industry regulations.
+Shrimps can also be an option.
 Furthermore, poorly controlled fish farms are harmful to the ecosystem.